 Commenters on Corporette were just discussing how one mom should spend Memorial Day weekend with her husband and child away, and I thought this would make a great fantasy open thread over here.
 What would you do if you had an entire day (or 3) to yourself?
 Would you shop?
 Travel?
 Get together with friends?
 Spa it … Read More about Mommy, Free Time, and the Weekend: How Would You Spend It?
 (Fantasy Open Thread)

-2017 update: We still stand by the advice below, but you may also want to check out our discussion on what to wear to work after maternity leave!
 What are some of your best tips for adjusting upon returning to work after maternity leave?
-What do you wish you’d known, or what did you come to realize? … Read More about Open Thread: Work After Maternity Leave
+What do you wish you’d known, or what did you come to realize?
+For my own $.02: Among my friends, the end of maternity leave has loomed large in all of our lives — but on a kind of sliding scale. … Read More about Open Thread: Work After Maternity Leave

 2018 Update: We still stand by this discussion on working moms, playdates, and introverts — but you may also want to check out some of our other discussions on mom friends.
 As proud mama to a 4.5-year-old, I’m just going to come out and say it: I’m in playdate hell.
 To be clear: I like … Read More about Working Moms — and Playdates